 National Board of Chiropractic Examiner (NBCE) Results

 NBCE scores are one of many ways a program can measure how well it prepares students to meet professional competencies compared to the national standards, and compared to other programs.
-Logan’s DCP strives to exceed The Council on Chiropractic Education’s (CCE) policy of a minimum 80 percentage pass rate and has a goal of being in the top-25 percentage of all reporting programs by 2025.
+Logan’s DCP strives to exceed the Council on Chiropractic Education’s (CCE) policy of a minimum 80 percentage pass rate.

 Logan University believes education should be top quality and should be affordable.
 As such, Logan strives to offer a quality education, defined as meeting or exceeding our strategic goals, at an affordable cost, and charging at or below the mean cost for a like degree.